 Wendy Zack, LICSW

-Dr. Zack received her Ph.D. in Clinical Social Work from the Clinical Social Work Institute in 2009 and her Masters of Social Work from McGill University in 1988.
+Dr. Zack received her doctorate in Clinical Social Work from the Clinical Social Work Institute in 2009 and her Masters of Social Work from McGill University in 1988.
 She has extensive clinical and supervisory experience and has served in many capacities throughout her academic psychiatry career.
-From 1995-2005 she was the Chief Social Worker in the Department of Psychiatry and Behavioral Sciences at George Washington University.
+From 1995 to 2005, she was the chief social worker in the Department of Psychiatry and Behavioral Sciences at George Washington University.
 Since 2006, Dr. Zack has been working in the Department of Psychiatry at MedStar Georgetown University Hospital providing individual and couples therapy with a focus on psychodynamic psychotherapy, cognitive behavioral therapy, and supportive psychotherapy.
 She also provides supervision and teaching in the residents training program.
-Her areas of interest include Women’s Mental Health, Mood and Anxiety Disorders, and Stage of Life Transitions.
+Her areas of interest include women’s mental health, mood and anxiety disorders, and stage-of-life transitions.

 Joyce Y. Chung, MD, received her Bachelor of Science and medical degree from Northwestern University.
 She completed her psychiatric residency at the Massachusetts General Hospital in Boston, and then a research fellowship in medical anthropology at Harvard Medical School.
 Her research interests include the study of sociocultural barriers to mental health care, treatment interventions for mental health problems in minority populations, ethnographic and qualitative research methods, and patient-provider discourse and communication.
 She is the recipient of several research grants.